JGBs rise against backdrop of European debt fears

 ** This Diary is filed daily ** ---------------------------------------------------------------

-TOKYO May 29 Japanese government bonds were higher on Tuesday on the back of continuing concern over the euro zone debt crisis, while an administrative glitch prompted the finance ministry to repeat its sale of two-year notes.
+TOKYO May 29 Japanese government bonds were higher on Tuesday on the back of continuing worries about the euro zone debt crisis.

-* The finance ministry was due to have announced the results of its offering of 2.7 trillion yen of two-year notes at 12:45 p.m.
-Tokyo time (0345 GMT), but because of an administrative glitch during the original auction, it will repeat the auction, with the sale closing at 05:30 GMT and results due at 06:15 GMT.

-The notes carry a coupon of 0.1 percent, the seventh consecutive auction with that coupon.
+* Spanish 10-year bond yields jumped to 6.53 percent on Monday, their highest since November 2011, which pushed the yield premium over German Bunds to 515 basis points, its widest in the euro's 13-year history.

 * The benchmark 10-year JGB yield fell two basis points to 0.855 percent, within four basis points of its May 18 low of 0.815 percent, which was its lowest since July 2003.

-* The yield curve flattened, with the five-year yield shedding 1 basis point to 0.215 percent, while the 30-year bond yield fell 3.5 basis points to 1.805 percent.
+* The yield curve flattened slightly, with the 5-year yield shedding half a basis point to 0.220 percent, while the 30-year bond yield fell 2.5 basis points to 1.815 percent.

 * "We still see some room to have a steeper curve in the 5/10 years, and maintain our steepeners in the 2/5 years, and are waiting for a chance to add some 5/10 year flatteners," said a fixed-income fund manager at a European asset management firm in Tokyo.